Fastest Car

 Fastest Car is a Netflix original series which premiered on April 6, 2018.
 It is a reality-show where drivers of stock exotic supercars go up against sleeper cars in a quarter-mile drag race.
-Supercars include a Lamborghini Aventador, Lamborghini Huracán, Ford GT, Ferrari 458, Ferrari 488, Dodge Viper, McLaren MP4, McLaren 675LT, McLaren 650S, and McLaren 720S.

 The series, which serves as Netflix's first global automotive series, was created by Scott Weintrob and produced by Conde Nast Entertainment and Large Eyes for the streaming service.
 Executive producers of the show include Al Edgington, Joe LaBracio, Dawn Ostroff, Scott Weintrob, and Jeremy Finn.

 On August 14, 2018, Netflix renewed the series for a second season.
 The second season launched on September 20, 2019, and features seven episodes.
 Al Edgington, Joe LaBracio, Scott Weintrob, and Jeremy Finn returned as executive producers.

 Premise

 In each episode, there are three sleeper cars going up against one supercar in a quarter-mile drag race.
 The winners of each episode get to move on to the championship race at the end of the season.

+Supercars include a Lamborghini Aventador, Lamborghini Huracán, Ford GT, Ferrari 458, Ferrari 488, Dodge Viper, McLaren MP4, McLaren 675LT, McLaren 650S, and McLaren 720S.